 Handling a medical malpractice claim on your own is difficult, especially if you are also dealing with painful or debilitating injuries due to the negligence of a health care practitioner.
 You can benefit from the advocacy and expertise of a medical malpractice lawyer.
 At Barry D. Lang, M.D. & Associates, we care about victims of medical malpractice and are dedicated to helping them achieve justice.

 We provide thorough medical malpractice case reviews to illustrate your rights and legal options as a victim of this tort.
 Start with a free, no-obligation consultation with one of our local Boston medical malpractice lawyers.
 Most consultations can be handled over the phone, but we can visit you at your hospital or home, if needed.
 We have receptionists available 24 hours a day to take your call.
-Speak to an attorney today by calling 1-877-LAW-DOCS or contact us online.
+Speak to a medical malpractice attorney in Boston today by calling 1-877-LAW-DOCS or contact us online.